HaraldWalker/user-agent-utils/README.md

 New in Version 1.19 (unreleased)
 -------------------
-- #138 Improved future Microsoft Edge detection; added latest version
+- #138 Improved future Microsoft Edge detection and added  Edge 13
+- Added current and future Firefox and Chrome versions
+- Improved detection of unsuported new Firefox versions
+- Added detection of Firefox mobile for iOS devices
+- Improved Phantom.js detection as BOT
+- Added support for Android 6 and Android 6 tablets

 Javadoc
 -------